-As of December 31, 2015 and September 30, 2015, we had \$24.1 million and \$15.7 million, respectively, in cash.
+As of September 30, 2015, we had \$15.7 million in cash.
 In the future, we may generate cash from future offerings of securities, future borrowings and cash flows from operations, including interest earned from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
 Our primary use of funds is investments in our targeted asset classes, cash distributions to our stockholders, and other general corporate purposes.